 Web MIDI API Operation Test

-Open this page, wait a moment, and if "Web MIDI API ready!" is displayed in the box at the bottom, you can use the Web MIDI API .
-If the Web MIDI API fails, you cannot use it on your browser.
-If it is ready, the number and names of input devices and the number and names of output devices are displayed.
+Open this page and wait a moment.
+If "Web MIDI API ready!" is displayed in the box at the bottom of the page, the Web MIDI API is available.
+If it is not available, you cannot use the Web MIDI API in your browser.
+When it is ready, the number and names of available input and output devices are displayed.

 NOW TESTING!!